Diseases & Conditions

 People with diabetes often suffer from nerve damage (peripheral neuropathy) in the foot and are not able to feel skin irritations, or even punctures.
 If a shoe is too tight on their foot, it may result in blisters or sores that can quickly progress to serious infections.

 If you are diabetic, check your feet daily for pressure areas, redness, blisters, sores, scratches, and nail problems.
+Learn more: Care of the Diabetic Foot

 Shoe Selection for Foot Problems

 - When trying on a new shoe, make sure that your toes do not feel pinched or cramped, and that none of your toes are pushed over another toe.
+Have the salesperson check the position of your toes to confirm that there is enough room.

 - Do not buy shoes that do not fit.
 There is no such thing as a "break-in period."
 With time, a foot may push or stretch a shoe to fit.
 But this can cause foot pain and damage.

 - Evaluate the shoe for its overall construction.
 The shoe should bend in the toe box, not the shank (arch).
 A good stable shank will provide you with more support.
 You should not be able to easily squeeze the heel counter in on a new pair of shoes.
 Is the heel counter shallow or does it sit higher on the heel providing more stability for your foot?
-What is the shape of the toe box?

 - Determine if the toe box is appropriate for your foot.
-It is not just the shape of the toe box but also the depth.
-A deeper toe box will have more room to accommodate a bunion, hammertoes, and a wide forefoot.
+It is not just the shape of the toe box, but also the depth.
+A deeper toe box will have more room to accommodate a bunion, hammer toes, and a wide forefoot.
 A square toe box is the most desirable shape.
 If you are unable to get a square toe box, a round one is a better choice than a pointed shape.

 - Shoes that lace, buckle, Velcro or have some type of strapping mechanism will provide more support to your arch.

-- A shoe that has a removable insole is ideal so that you can add an orthotic or more cushioned insole if needed.
+- A shoe that has a removable insole is ideal so you can add an orthotic or more cushioned insole if needed.

 - Shoes that do not have the tongue attached to the upper of the shoe will provide a better fit.
 It is difficult to add an extra insole or orthotic to a shoe with the attached tongue.